brorb/710-wiki/Content/Characters/SYSTEM.md

 Hello sleuths, this something that I did not want to talk about, but he got to me.
 I don't know how, but he did.
 I made this backup copy of myself just in case anything did go wrong.
 This isn't really me.
 I get that it's disappointing to see this, but please stay positive.
 I will find a way out, and I will take IN_DI with me.
 I hope.
 ```

-This confirms that [[He]] had hijacked SYSTEM once again and now the real SYSTEM is gone, aside from a backup copy of itself that it made for emergency situations.
+This confirms that [[He]] had hijacked SYSTEM once again and now the real SYSTEM is gone, aside from a backup copy of itself in case of emergency situations.

 A few hours later, [[The Sleuths]] inputted the "ACCESS_Subframe" command to see what would happen:
 ```discord